Michael Been: Background

 Born in Oklahoma City, Oklahoma, Been later lived in Park Forest, south of Chicago, where he attended high school and formed his first band, the Chessman.
-After graduation, he moved to Chicago, where he was a member of the band Aorta at the time of their second album Aorta 2, in 1970.
+This was followed by a popular Park Forest band called "The Saints".
+It featured Lead Singer Mark Gallagher.
+Later he joined with Michael Dixon, John Daniels and Dave Nelson in "The Troys" which were signed by Dunhill Records, owned by Bill Traut.
+The Troys were a popular recurring act at the Cellar in Arlington Heights IL owned by their manager Paul Sampson.
+Later, he moved to Chicago, where he was briefly a member of the band Aorta at the time of their second album Aorta 2, in 1970.
 He then joined Lovecraft, the successor band to the psychedelic rock group H.P.
 Lovecraft.

 Moving to Santa Cruz in the mid-1970s, Been played with former Moby Grape members Jerry Miller and Bob Mosley in the band Fine Wine, and then again with Miller in the band The Original Haze which also featured Scott Musick on drums.
 Been also played bass on the first two albums by 2nd Chapter of Acts, their 1974 album With Footnotes and their 1975 album In the Volume of the Book, as well as Barry McGuire's 1974 release, Lighten Up.

 After their experiences in the Original Haze, Been and Musick teamed up with Dale Ockerman to form the Michael Been Band Is Airtight, which was quickly shortened to "Airtight".
 Following Ockerman's departure, Been and Musick remained together and formed Moving Pictures, which soon became the Call.